 _____Prescription medications and/or over-the-counter medications (including pain/fever reducers such as acetaminophen or ibuprofen, or cough suppressants, if available).
 Make sure you have enough for at least 14 days.

 _____Toiletries (shampoo, soap, toothbrush, toothpaste, deodorant, comb, brush, etc.)

 _____All books, notes, etc. needed to complete your coursework – this will be done online

-_____Cloth face mask to be worn once isolation is complete and you return to your dorm room/residence.
+_____Cloth face mask to be worn once isolation is complete and you return to your residence either on or off campus

 Linens will be provided for you (bed sheets and towels).